 |Family Travel Files Ezine Family Vacations Resource

-|Virginia: Virginia Beach, Free or Almost Free Family Vacation Fun.
+|Virginia Beach Free or Almost Free Family Vacation Fun.

 Enjoy free time at the beach.

-Little Island Park.
 Little Island Park is a 144-acre beach park located on the Atlantic Ocean just north of the Back Bay Wildlife Refuge.
-The park has plenty of awesome gently sloping beach space, surfing and areas, swimming a playground for the kids, a fishing pier for the anglers, and a wonderful covered picnic area.
-Amenities include basketball courts, concessions, restrooms, tennis courts and volleyball courts.
-Activities include storytelling, magic shows, live music, puppet shows, and Karaoke for kids.
+The park has plenty of awesome gently sloping beach space ideal for surfing swimming, a playground for the kids, and a fishing pier for the anglers.
+Seasonal activities include storytelling, magic shows, live music, puppet shows, and Karaoke for kids.
 Bonus Points:

 Beach goers may borrow oodles of things including badminton equipment, corn hole boards and bags, Frisbees, rubber playground balls, soccer balls, volleyballs and volleyball nets.